Seismic risk in Malta: Earthquake of 11 January 1693

 At Gozo, the walls of the Cittadella were damaged, but Blondel notes that the damage were more likely caused by years of neglect.
-The Cathedral of the Assumption, Gozo lost its bell tower.
+The Cathedral of the Assumption, Victoria lost its bell tower.

 The considerable material damage in Malta has been attributed to the maximum earthquake intensity of 7–8.

 Earthquake of 20 February 1743

 Local historian Gian Pietro Francesco Agius de Soldanis recounts 20 February 1743 earthquake in his magnum opus Il Gozo Antico-Moderno e Sacro-Profano, a two-volume manuscript dealing with the history of Gozo completed in 1746: